Menopause and Digestion Issues: why you really shouldn’t stress over it

 Hydrate, sleep, exercise, quit smoking

-Is there any menopause symptom that can’t be made better by drinking more water, sleeping more, moving more, and quitting smoking?
+Is there any menopause symptom that can’t be made better by drinking more water, sleeping more, moving more, and quitting smoking for your estrogens sake?
 Maybe, but many symptoms are improved and doing these won’t generally make matters worse!

 Chew, but not gum